Shiatsu in Oxfordshire

 Sandra Whitehouse (former T'ai Chi teacher)

 Click Here is a good source of information about Shiatsu.

 Shiatsu is preceded by quite a lengthy interview where a clients health needs are assessed according to a particular philosophy which is largely based on the observation of nature and which has remained unchanged for thousands of years.

 Usually, a specific Qigong form - a series of movements - are prescribed and are to be performed daily in between sessions.

-Sally has practised Shiatsu for 20 years and has taken it into palliative care and cancer centres as well as the NHS and corporations
+Sally has practised Shiatsu for over 20 years and has taken it into palliative care and cancer centres as well as the NHS and corporations